longturn/freeciv21/docs/Contributing/pull-request.rst

 command, :file:`git commit` will open a text editor (in Debian based systems this is often Nano).
 Put a message at the bottom below all of the hashes ( # ) and then save.

-At this point you have a commit of changes that you need to push to your fork (e.g. Origin).
+At this point you have a commit of changes that you need to push to Origin.

-6. Requesting A Pull Request From Origin To Upstream
+5. Requesting A Pull Request From Origin To Upstream
 ====================================================

 This is the last major step in the process.
 To push the commit to your fork, issue this command: